 Baking

-2. Line a baking sheet with aluminum foil for easy cleanup, and place a wire rack on top.
+- Line a baking sheet with foil and place a wire rack on top.

-3. Arrange the turkey bacon strips on the wire rack in a single layer.
+- Arrange bacon strips on rack in a single layer.

 Tips for Cooking

-• How to avoid burning: Keep an eye on the bacon while cooking, particularly during the final minutes, as it can burn quickly.
+- How to avoid burning: Keep an eye on it especially near the end cause it can burn real quick.

-• Pairing with other foods: Turkey bacon is versatile—try adding it to breakfast dishes, salads, or sandwiches for an extra flavor boost.
+- Pairing with other foods: Turkey bacon is versatile—add it to salads, sandwiches, or breakfast dishes for extra crunch and flavor.

-• Storing leftovers: If you have any leftover cooked turkey bacon, store it in an airtight container in the refrigerator for up to 4 days.
-Reheat in the microwave or skillet as needed.
+- Storing leftovers: Store cooked turkey bacon in an airtight container in the fridge for up to 4 days.
+Reheat in microwave or skillet.

 Turkey Bacon Recipe Section